No, police cannot force you to unlock your cellphone without a search warrant

 The Fourth Amendment of the U.S. Constitution protects Americans from “unreasonable searches and seizures” — meaning law enforcement must have a warrant or your consent to search your possessions with a few exceptions.

-The Law Office of Thomas C. Thomasian, a New England law firm, says this protection extends to your phone, meaning the police cannot search your phone without a warrant or your permission.
+The Law Office of Thomas C. Thomasian, a Rhode Island law firm, says this protection extends to your phone, meaning the police cannot search your phone without a warrant or your permission.

 A search warrant is a document issued by a judge or magistrate that authorizes a police officer to search a specified place for evidence, even if the person who owns the item or place does not consent to it.
 To obtain a warrant, law enforcement must show there is probable cause a crime may have been committed or evidence that a crime exists in the place being searched.
 The warrant describes exactly where and what law enforcement is allowed to search and seize.